dis-sg/dis-sg.github.io/_posts/2020-07-29-NDP-Logos-sorted-1.md

 <figure>
 <img src="https://i.imgur.com/gibxhNL.png" alt="ndp logos with Silhouette of Singapore">
 </figure>
 The silhouette of Singapore is prominently shown in most logos in this subcategory.
 You would think that a country this small would be self-conscious about its size, but the NDP 2006 logo actually highlighted this fact.
-The silhouette is dwarfed by the gradient-filled globe in reference to the slogan “Our Global City, Our Home”.
+The silhouette was dwarfed by the gradient-filled globe in reference to the slogan “Our Global City, Our Home”.

 <h3>Logos with Water Bodies</h3>
 <figure>